Abisola-A111/LITA-CLASS-DOCUMENTATION/README.md

 4. Impact on Productivity: High attrition rates can disrupt team dynamics, reduce morale, and decrease productivity.
 5. Potential Skill Gap: The loss of experienced employees may lead to skill gaps, particularly if departing employees hold critical knowledge or expertise.

-### Recommendations: The folllowing recomendation will hrlp the company to retain its employee
+### Recommendations: The folllowing recomendation will help the company to retain its employee

 1. Investigating reasons for attrition (e.g., exit interviews, surveys)
 2. Developing targeted retention strategies (e.g., training, mentorship, benefits)